CartoDB/carto-selfhosted/customizations/README.md

 WORKSPACE_POSTGRES_SSL_MODE=require
 ```

-> :warning: In case you are connecting to a PostgreSQL where the SSL certificate is selfsigned or from a custom CA you will need to configure the `WORKSPACE_POSTGRES_SSL_CA` variable.
+> :warning: In case you are connecting to a PostgreSQL where the SSL certificate is self signed or from a custom CA you will need to configure the `WORKSPACE_POSTGRES_SSL_CA` variable.

 1. Copy you CA `.crt` file inside `certs` folder.
 Rename the CA `.crt` file to `postgresql-ssl-ca.crt`.